-- The mortality projection scale was changed from MP-2015 to MP-2017 - The assumed post-retirement benefit increase rate was changes from 1.00 percent per year through 2044 and 2.50 percent per year thereafter, to 1.25 percent per year.
+- The mortality projection scale was changed from MP-2017 to MP-2018. - The assumed benefit increase was changed from 1.00 percent per year through 2044 and 2.50 percent per year thereafter to 1.25 percent per year. - The employer supplemental contribution was changed prospectively, decreasing from \$31 million to \$21 million per year.
+The state's special funding contribution was changed prospectively, requiring \$16 million per year through 2031.